PatrickSannes/BetterLogic/README.md

 V0.9.10
-* Feature: Add numbslide device.
+* Feature: Add NumSlide device.
 When adding, first you have to specify the min, max and step size.
 After that you can select your number variable.
+* Feature: Add Trigger variable with action cards.
+This trigger fires one time when being triggered
+* Feature: Add ClickMe device to create a button that can trigger
+* Feature: Add trigger to API.
+Call
+	* PUT for increment: HTTP://HOMEYADDRES/api/app/net.i-dev.betterlogic/trigger/VARIABLENAME This triggers the given variable

 V0.9.9
 * Hotfix: Removed the tokens from the trigger cards.
 If you need the value, use the TAG.
 Sorry if I broke your flow.